stasbychkar/GradeManagementSystem360/README.md

 # Grade Management System

 #### By: Stan Bychkar, Sohail Chutani, Ilham Mohamed, Justin Rabung, and Alan Vu

 ## Brief Description
-This is the final version of our project for CSS 360 - Software Engineering.
+This is the final version of our project 3 for CSS 360 - Software Engineering.
+This project involved developing a program from start to finish following the software development life cycle.

 ## Instructions for running the program

 #### Prerequisites
 Java JDK 11 or higher is installed
 *Mac version:* MacOS 14.7.5+ The program should run on older versions of macOS given that the correct Java version is installed however the Generate Charts function may not work